UPDATE

 (or equivalent)

-• Work experience:
+Work experience:

-• 6 years of practical architectural work experience, depending on your education credit.
-(3 of these years must be under the direct supervision of an architect.)
+• 6 years of practical architectural work experience, depending on your education credit (3 of these years must be under the direct supervision of an architect)

-• Exams:
+Exams:

-If you have… Minimum requirements Summarize law?
+Experience type Minimum requirements Summarize law?
 Oral exam?

 An NCARB council record